 On the official servers, you can expect to tame for a very long time.
-In fact, several hours of real time!
-Some private servers like ours, for example, have changed the timers where it is bearable to tame your dino and not wait several hours.
+In fact, several hours of real-time!
+Some private servers like ours, for example, have changed the timers so that it is bearable to tame your dino and not wait several hours.

 You will also discover that each of the dinos come with their own specialties as well:

-- The castoroide or,”Giant Beaver” who chops wood, builds dams that house wood, cementing paste, flowers and more.
+- The castoroide or,”Giant Beaver” chops wood, and builds dams that house wood, cementing paste, flowers and more.

-- The Mammoth who also chops wood and is good at protecting your player from predators.
+- The Mammoth also chops wood and is good at protecting your player from predators.

-- The T-Rex who can assault other players, bases and farm meat from fallen dinos.
+- The T-Rex who can assault other players and bases, and farm meat from fallen dinos.

 - The Dodo bird whom can lay tasty eggs for your consumption or various recipes for your cooking.

-- The very useful Quetz who can transport goods, dinos, players and protect itself against other formidable dinos.
+- The very useful Quetz can transport goods, dinos, and players and protect itself against other formidable dinos.

 These are just a few of the jobs and skills these featured few dinos possess and offer.

-The great thing about having your very owned tamed dino is they can level too!
+The great thing about having your very own tamed dino is they can level too!
 Yes, you can level your dinos just like your character.